DataBiosphere/toil/docs/running/cliOptions.rst

                         when they are launched in gigabytes.
 You may want to set this if your jobs require a lot of disk space.
 The default value is 50.
+  --nodeStorageOverrides NODESTORAGEOVERRIDES
+                        (optional) Comma-separated list of nodeType:nodeStorage that
+                        are used to override the default value from --nodeStorage for the specified nodeType(s).
+This is useful for heterogeneous jobs where some tasks require much more disk than others.
   --metrics             Enable the prometheus/grafana dashboard for monitoring
                         CPU/RAM usage, queue size, and issued jobs.
   --defaultMemory INT   The default amount of memory to request for a job.